sukhinlv/voteforlunch/README.md

 - The user can vote from 00:00 until the time specified in the program settings (11:00).
 Or remove (withdraw) his vote.
 - After the specified time, it is no longer possible to vote differently for today or withdraw the vote.
 - The user can request the distribution of votes between restaurants for any date.

-After application starts there will be
-- ... (list of meals, menus, etc...)

-Here are the curl commands that you can use to make requests as user:
-...

-The administrator has full access to all end-points.
-Link to Swagger: ...
+- The administrator has full access to all end-points.

 ### Technical requirement